 Business Valuation refers to the process of determining the present value of a company or an asset.
-It can be done using a number of techniques.
-Analysts that want to place value on a company normally look at the management of the business, the prospective future earnings, the market value of the company’s assets, and its capital structure composition.
+Different methods can be used to do it.
+When attempting to assign a value to a firm, analysts typically consider its management, expected future earnings, the market worth of its assets, and the makeup of its capital structure.

-Valuation may also be used in determining a security’s fair value, which depends on the amount that a buyer is ready to pay a seller, with the assumption that both parties will enter the transaction.
+Assuming that both parties will participate in the transaction, valuation may also be used to determine a security’s fair value, which is based on the price that a buyer is willing to pay a seller.

 Valuations can be performed on assets or on liabilities such as company bonds.
 They are required for a number of reasons including merger and acquisition transactions, capital budgeting, investment analysis, litigation, and financial reporting.